JohnVinyard/matching-pursuit/experiments/e_2024_1_10/readme.md

     -

 The problem with energy penalty is that it might be possible for the model to "make up" the volume in another parameter, and effectively change nothing.
 We'd have to take great care that is wasn't the case, by making sure the resonance energy is entirely dependent on the impulse.

+# Front-runner
+- maximizing norm reduction - random order (still not as good as current loss)